luukieboy/ClaimOnline/README.md

 The game is started by running a simple file that is in the repository.
 Depending on your Operating System, you have to run the following file:
 - Windows : StartGame.bat
 - Linux or macOS : StartGame.sh

+### A Rules
+The rules of Claim can be found [here](https://cdn.1j1ju.com/medias/f6/35/f8-claim-rulebook.pdf).
+IMPORTANT!
+Following suit is not forced by code, so it is up to the players to follow the rule